 Surgery – In more severe cases where the hammertoes have become more rigid, foot surgery is a potential option

-If you have any questions please contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions please contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Hammertoe

 Ankle sprains are injuries to the ligaments that support the ankle, and are quite common among athletes.
 When you sprain your ankle, it is generally recommended that you avoid sports and other strenuous activities that put pressure on the affected ankle.
 Prior to returning to your typical activities, you will want your ankle sprain to be fully healed.
 Generally, this means that any swelling has gone down, you can bear weight on the affected ankle without limping, you have a full range of motion, your strength returns to normal, and your ankle is no longer causing you pain.
 You will also, of course, want to get permission from your doctor to return to your usual activities.
 For more information about ankle sprains and when to return to your normal routines, consult with a podiatrist.